caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 You can get very skilled at introspection and still allow yourself to get worked up sometimes.
 You don’t need to always mechanically control your thoughts.

-Let's imagine that you’re now an expert at getting into the whoop state.
+Let's imagine that you’re now an expert at using the whoop technique to get into an introspective state.
 What's next?

 ## Post-hoc Rationalization